stadtnavi/digitransit-ansible/Readme.md

 ## digitransit-ansible

-Install mfdz's digitransit with ansible
+Install stadtnavi's digitransit with ansible

-- `make vagrant`: starts a Vagrant VM and applies the digitransit playbook
-- `make staging`: connects to the staging host and applies the playbook there
+- `make dev`: connects to the dev host and applies the playbook there
+- `make beta`
+- `make production`
+- `make infrastructure`

 ### Vault